 To provide support, as well as an inclusive space to all MPG Postdocs, the PostdocNet will organize in-person and virtual interdisciplinary meetings, professional development workshops, and academic seminars to bring together MPG Postdocs from different Institutes.
-These events shall be organized by its various Working Groups.
+These events shall be organized by the Working Groups (see §2.1.8).